- 1.1 Introduction

 - Social Welfare Services Office, Government Buildings, Ballinalee Road, Longford,

 - Information Service, Social Welfare Services Office, College Road, Sligo.

 Completed application form (BTE1) should be returned to:

-- Persons in receipt of Jobseekers Allowance, Jobseekers Benefit, Farm Assist or One Parent Family Payment (ISTS cases) must return the completed application form (BTE1) to the relevant Social Welfare Local Office.
+- Persons in receipt of Jobseekers Allowance, Jobseekers Benefit, Farm Assist or One Parent Family Payment (paid by your local Social Welfare Office/Intreo) must return the completed application form (BTE1) to the relevant Social Welfare Local Office.

-- Persons in receipt of a One-Parent Family Payment, Deserted Wife's Allowance, Deserted Wife's Benefit, Widow's/Widower's Non-Contributory Pension, Widow's/Widower's Contributory Pension, Prisoners Wife's Allowance or Blind Pension must return the completed application form ( BTE1) to the Social Welfare Services Office, College Road, Sligo.
+- Persons in receipt of a One-Parent Family Payment, (paid from Social Welfare Services Sligo) Deserted Wife's Allowance, Deserted Wife's Benefit, Widow's/Widower's Non-Contributory Pension, Widow's/Widower's Contributory Pension, Prisoners Wife's Allowance or Blind Pension must return the completed application form (BTE1) to the Social Welfare Services Office, College Road, Sligo.

 Details of Relevant changes to Third Level Allowance/Second Level Allowance & Back to Education Allowance since 1990

 1990 Third Level Allowance (TLA) first introduced.
 Applied to Jobseekers Allowance and Jobseekers Benefit only.
 Age criteria was 23 and qualifying period was 15 months

 1993: Extended to recipients of One Parent Family Payments